2022 World Cup in Qatar: When can England qualify?

 How to follow England's World Cup Qualifiers

-Follow Andorra vs England on Saturday October 9 (kick-off 7.45pm) with our live blog, and watch free match highlights on the Sky Sports website and app, as well as the Sky Sports Football YouTube channel, from 11pm.
+Follow England vs Hungary on Tuesday (kick-off 7.45pm) with our live blog, and watch free match highlights on the Sky Sports website and app, as well as the Sky Sports Football YouTube channel

-England then take on Hungary on Tuesday October 12 (kick-off 7.45pm), with free match highlights also available from 11pm.